 - Periodically attend contract selection committee meetings and provide feedback, where appropriate;

 - Conduct contract oversight reviews of an entity's procurement process which would result in recommendations to address shortcomings, irregularities and/or opportunities for improvement

 - Conduct procurement and fraud awareness training for county and municipal employees and vendors/contractors; and

 - Promote full and open competition and arm's-length negotiations with vendors/contractors.

-- Contract Oversight Notification - an official notification to management identifying material weaknesses in the procurement process that may, or may not, comply with established policy and procedures.
-The OIG will make recommendations and request a response from management.
+- An official notification to management identifying material weaknesses in the procurement/contracting process that may, or may not, comply with established policy and procedures.
+The OIG will make recommendations and request a response from management, or

-- Contract Oversight Review - a detailed report based on an in-depth review of one or more procurement process/activity/area that identifies risk(s) and irregularities.
-These may be initiated in response to a complaint or expressed concern or at the request of management as a tool for program improvement.
-The OIG will make recommendations and request a response from management.
+- A detailed report based on an in-depth review of one or more procurement/contracting process/activity/area that identifies risk(s) and irregularities, and opportunities for improvements.
+These may be initiated in response to a complaint or expressed concern; at the request of management as a tool for program improvement; or, as a result OIG staff’s risk assessment.
+The OIG may provide guidance and/or make recommendations and may request a response from management.

 The OIG must maintain its independence and therefore does not provide operational guidance in an entity's procurement process, nor assist in the development of procurement policy and/or procedures.